 The collection of oral histories of veterans and their families was identified as one of the key elements in the 2006 Memorandum of Understanding.
 It was considered vital to record the stories of these people in order to get a personal record of New Zealand's involvement in Vietnam.

 Over 150 interviews were recorded between 2008 and 2012 by professional oral historians based around New Zealand.
-These interviews are archived at the Alexander Turnbull Library's Oral History Centre in Wellington.
+These interviews are archived in the Oral History and Sound collection at the Alexander Turnbull Library in Wellington.
 Use of the interviews is subject to access conditions agreed by the interviewees.

 Website or digital history archive